Adventure Of The Seas accidents and incidents

 |20 March 2014||Propulsion / Power Loss|

 On March 20, 2014, propulsion system malfunction forced the ship to change the cruise itinerary.
-The problem was that the Azipod unit was loosing oil and soon shut down.
-To prevent oil spill incident, the ship was immediately surrounded by oil booms.
+The problem was that the Azipod unit was losing oil and soon shut down.
+To prevent an oil spill incident, the ship was immediately surrounded by oil booms.

 |28 December 2013||Crew / Passenger Deaths|